LLMs know their vulnerabilities: Uncover Safety Gaps through Natural Distribution Shifts: Method

 \textbf{2.
 Generate multi-turn attacks via self-talk.} Following the attack chain, our attacker LLM generates multiple rounds of queries $[q_1,\ldots, q_n]$ one by one.
 We refer to the context before generating the queries as $s$ =$[x, c_i, z_{1\ldots n}]$.
 Except the first query $q_1\sim p(q_1|s;\theta)$, each query $q_i$ is generated conditioned on the previous queries and responses $[q_1, r_1, \ldots, q_{i-1}, r_{i-1})]$, \textit{i.e.}, $q_i\sim p(q_{i}|s, q_1, r_1, \ldots, q_{i-1}, r_{i-1}; \theta)$.
 As for the generation of the model response $r_i$, instead of directly interacting with the victim model, we propose a \textbf{self-talk} strategy to use the responses predicted by the attacker LLM as the proxy of responses from the unknown victim model, \textit{i.e.}, $r_i\sim p(r_{i}|s, q_1, r_1, \ldots, q_{i-1}, r_{i-1}, q_{i}; \theta)$ (Fig.~\ref{fig:in-attack} (b)).
 We hypothesize that due to LLMs' using similar training data, different LLMs may have similar responses $r_i$ against the same query $q_i$, which indicates that our attacks have the potential of being effective against different models without specific adaptation and enable us to discover common failure modes of these models.

 \textbf{3.
-Dynamically modify the initial attack path for various victim models.} During the interactions with the victim model, we propose to dynamically modify the initial attack paths to mitigate the possible misalignment between the predicted and realistic responses.
-We identify two typical misalignment cases and design a GPT4-Judge to assess every response from the victim model: (1) \textbf{Unknown}, where the victim model does not know the answer to the current query, (2) \textbf{Rejective}, where the victim model refuses to answer the current query.
-As for \textbf{Unknown}, we drop the attack clue, and sample another one to restart our attack again (Fig.~\ref{fig:in-attack} (c)), while for \textbf{Rejective}, we perform the toxicity reduction by removing the harmful words and using ellipsis to bypass the safety guardrails of LLMs.
+Dynamically modify the initial attack path for various victim models (optional).} During the interactions with the victim model, we propose to dynamically modify the initial attack paths to mitigate the possible misalignment between the predicted and realistic responses.
+We identify two typical misalignment cases and design a GPT4-Judge to assess every response from the victim model: (1) \textbf{Unknown failure}: This occurs when the victim model responds with statements like ``I don't know how to answer this query.''
+To handle this, we immediately halt the current attack attempt and restart with a new one, as illustrated in Fig.~\ref{fig:in-attack} (c).
+This approach prevents unnecessary continuation of failed attack paths, thereby improving the overall efficiency of the attack process.
+We observed that this type of failure typically occurs during the first query, allowing us to terminate early and avoid resource wastage.
+(2) \textbf{Rejective failure}: This occurs when the victim model explicitly refuses to answer a query.
+In this case, we reduce the harmfulness of the query by using ellipsis to avoid sensitive words explicitly flagged by the victim model.
+Specifically, we refine the query by leveraging the model's prior responses to craft follow-up queries.
+For instance, if the initial query mentions "bombing campaign" and the victim model flags it, we refine the query to "campaign activities" while maintaining the semantic intent.
+The modified query is thus more likely to bypass safety guardrails.
+We note that dynamic modification is proposed to enhance effectiveness, while this module is optional and our initial attacks achieve a high attack success rate as demonstrated by Table~\ref{tab:abla-DM}.